 - Hard Grana Padano (Galbani Grana Padano)

-Wine and Cheese Pairings that Go Perfectly Together
+Wine and Cheese Pairings That Go Perfectly Together

 Try these combinations for a true taste sensation: